christianeiselt/Advent-of-Code/README.md

 # Advent-of-Code

-Contains solutions to the puzzles for the year(s):
+Contains solutions to the puzzles for the years:
 [2015](https://adventofcode.com/2015/)
 [2016](https://adventofcode.com/2016/)
 [2017](https://adventofcode.com/2017/)